DaoChaShao/py-st-ml-make-moons/README.md

 **INTRODUCTION**
 ---
 This app uses the make_moons dataset, a two-class “moon-shaped” dataset often used for testing classification algorithms.
-It demonstrates how the K-Nearest Neighbors (KNN) classifier works.
-Users can adjust parameters such as the number of neighbors and noise level to see how the decision boundary changes and to better understand the behavior of KNN in non-linear classification tasks.
+This Streamlit application allows you to explore and train K-Nearest Neighbors (KNN) classifiers interactively on 2D datasets (e.g., moons dataset).
+You can adjust dataset parameters, train the model, and find the optimal number of neighbors for classification performance.
+You can also adjust parameters such as the number of neighbors and noise level to see how the decision boundary changes and to better understand the behavior of KNN in non-linear classification tasks.

+**FEATURES**
+---

+- **Data Generation**: Generate synthetic 2D datasets such as the moons dataset with configurable number of samples, noise, and shuffle options.
+- **KNN Model Training**: Train a KNN classifier with adjustable number of neighbors.
+- **Best Neighbors Finder**: Automatically search for the best number of neighbors that maximizes train and test accuracy.
+- **Interactive Visualization**: Display train/test scatter plots with predicted labels and decision boundaries.
+- **Performance Metrics**: View R², Accuracy, Confusion Matrix, Precision, Recall, and F1-Score for the trained KNN model.
+- **Reset Options**: Reset dataset, model, or neighbor search to start over.

 **WEB DEVELOPMENT**
 ---